threefoldfoundation/tfchain/erc20/README.md

 ![contract hierarchy diagram](erc20_setup.svg)

-The two main contracts here are TokenProxy  and tokenV0..Vx
+The two main contracts here are Proxy and tokenV0..Vx

 **tokenV0..Vx** are the actual upgradeable implementations